Close Menu

 – Steve Jurczyk, associate administrator of NASA’s Space Technology Mission Directorate.

-NASA believes that Kilopower that is based on proven technology, could be the solution for near future space colonization.
+NASA believes that Kilopower, which is based on proven technology, could be the solution for near future space colonization.
 NASA is sparse with details of the reactor’s construction.

 What we do know is that the heat generated by the uranium reactor is led by sodium-filled so-called “heat pipes” to Stirling engines.
 The engines are simple pistons that convert heat into motion, which is then converted to electricity.